-Traditional Irish soda bread is a common household staple in Ireland.
+Traditional Irish soda bread and Irish Coffee are common household staples in Ireland.

 It became popular when baking soda became readily available to purchase.
 Combined with only 3 other common ingredients, Irish soda bread was made almost daily in many homes.